oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 be provided for both bad and good solutions, with some explanation around them.
 Regarding the provided examples, in order to make them more readable, only the addressed topic will be represented, and good practices unrelated with it might not be always presented in the code.
+Please also keep in mind that the provided examples are not final solutions, only illustrations.

 ## Code writing

-### Please always document your code
+### Always document your code
 Always document you code, using [JSDoc](https://jsdoc.app/).
 If too many comments could lead to unreadable code, too few or missing comments will surely reduce the readability as well, at least because of the cognitive impact due